 This paper describes something called a “chronic workload ratio”, with sudden spikes in acute workload shown to cause more knee pain than chronic workloads.

 If you are a marathon runner, your chronic workload would be your typical base endurance volume (long, steady runs).
 This volume alone does not necessarily increase your risk of patellofemoral pain syndrome.
 However, let’s say you choose to enter a 5KM and start to do lots of speed work.
 This would be a spike in your acute workload, which was found to increase your risk of knee pain.

 The key message here is to consider your training zones (steady state, threshold, tempo, tolerance) as variables to apply the 20% training rule to, not just the sheer amount of training that you do.

 Training progressions are a good thing.
-The human body is a robust organism, often capable of more than we think.
+The human body is actually pretty robust, often capable of more than we think!
 However, push it too far and it may bite back, often in the form of patellofemoral pain syndrome or a slower recovery from a current injury.

 Progress gradually, listen to your body and if in doubt, seek the advice on how to cure runner’s knee from a professional such as a running specialist physiotherapist!